 Raymond Ackerman is a wealthy South African businessman.
-He built his business based on a philosophy, ‘if you look after the community, the community looks after you.’
-He has listed Pick n Pay Group with a supermarket chain.
+He built his business based on the philosophy of, ‘doing good is good business.’
+He listed the Pick n Pay Group in 1968.
 He values his consumers and has built a strong reputation as their champion.
 Do you know the details of his life?

 Most people in business are known for exploiting their customers to maximize profit.
 Raymond Ackerman is exceptional.
 He was among the first retailers to champion against the state ‘s monopoly on basic needs.
 This led to a drastic reduction in the cost of essential products.

 - Date of birth: 10th of March, 1931

 - Children: Gareth Ackerman, Kathryn Robins, Suzanne Ackerman-Berman, and Jonathan Ackerman

 - Occupation: Retired business owner ( Pay n Pick)

 - Residence: South Africa

 Raymond acquired a Bachelor of Commerce degree from the University of Cape Town.
 As a 20-year-old young man, he took up a job as a trainee at Ackerman’s store.
 It was a clothing retail outfit that was started by his father, Gus Ackerman.
 Later, the company was acquired by the Greatermans group.
 He researched and analysed new methods of food retailing coming in from abroad.
 He approached his boss, who took up the idea, hence leading to the development of Checkers, a food retailer.
 Unfortunately, he was fired at the age of 35, with his wife pregnant at the time.